-Tendons are generally resistant to extension, but flexible, meaning that they can be easily distorted around bones and joints.
+Tendons are generally resistant to extension, but they are flexible.
 A tendon comprises fascicles of collagen fibers, which run parallel along their axis.
 In a cross section, a tendon will usually appear round or oval in shape.
-Where a tendon attaches to a bone, there is a transition from cartilage to mineralised cartilage to bone.
+Where a tendon attaches to a bone, there is a transition from pure dense fibrous connective tissue, unmineralized fibrocartilage, mineralized fibrocartilage and bone.

 Meanwhile, aponeuroses are flat sheets of collagen fibers that normally comprise numerous layers.
 Aponeuroses are important in attaching bone to muscle.
 In some muscles, the bone attachment is only partially aponeurotic, and partially tendinous, but in some cases, the bone attachment is entirely aponeurotic.

 Ligaments form from thick bundles of connective tissue, mainly forming from collagen.
 Despite their density, ligaments can still be fairly elastic.
 Ligaments need to be strong as they connect bones together, and hold joints in place.

 There is no need to spend hours trying to figure out how to learn histology.
 We have got you covered with these histology slide quizzes.

 Tendonitis is inflammation of the tendons and their attachments to muscle.
 This usually occurs due to overuse or strain.
 It can be associated with diseases such as diabetes, rheumatoid arthritis or infection.
 The inflammation and pain caused by tendonitis causes limited range of motion.